project-spinoza/twitter-swiss-army-knife/README.md

 ##How to build and Run
 ####Build
 **Build with maven**<br>
-* run the following command in project's root directory:<br>
+* run the following command from project's root directory:<br>
 `mvn clean package`

 ####Setup